Adult Mental Health I

 ADDICTION MEDICINE COMMUNITY OF PRACTICE

 Audience: Primary care clinicians, hospital clinicians and other healthcare professionals working in ambulatory or hospital care.
-Recommended for graduates of Substance Use Disorders in Ambulatory Care, Substance Use Disorder in Hospital Care, Chronic Pain and Opioids, and Effective Systems for Treating Addiction
+Recommended for graduates of Foundations of Substance Use Disorder Care I and II, Substance Use Disorders in Hospital Care, and Chronic Pain and Opioids

 HEPATITIS C COMMUNITY OF PRACTICE